 The new model - Moriah as a community of families of varied means.

 The Moriah Tuition Affordability Program recognizes that as a heterogeneous community we have many different types of families with a variety of income levels.
 No longer is it 2 dimensional (families who have more and families who have less) but as the cost of tuition has increased (100% in the past 12 years) while incomes have only gone up by 38%, the ability for the bulk of families to pay their tuition bill has also been challenged.
-The emergence of the Hebrew Charter School, where yiddishkeit and Judaic studies were legally forbidden, demonstrated to all of us the constant challenge that many of our families are facing when it comes to affordability.
 As such, the Moriah TAP allows a family to be charged accordingly for their child's tuition.
-The existing financial aid process will be utilized for those families that require additional aid beyond the TAP (estimated to be less than 15%).
+The existing financial aid process will be utilized for those families that require additional aid beyond the TAP.

 How does it work?

-For the 2017-2018 year, everyone in the school will be sent a tuition bill for the full tuition as part of their tuition packet.
-Anyone wishing to participate in the TAP program should fill out the TAP application received in their tuition packet and return to the business office along with a copy of their final 2016 personal and business tax returns, W-2s, and most recent property tax bill.
+For the 2020-2021 year, everyone in the school will be sent a tuition bill for the full tuition as part of their tuition packet.
+Anyone wishing to participate in the TAP program should fill out the TAP application received in their tuition packet and return to the business office along with a copy of their final 2019 personal and business tax returns, W-2s, K-1's and most recent property tax bill.

 Do I qualify?

-Shown on the TAP application there is a Tuition Index matrix that based on your income level (as high as $360,000) and the number of children you have in school (day school at Moriah and high school) you will receive a credit on this coming years' tuition bill.
+Shown on the TAP application there is a Tuition Index matrix that based on your income level (as high as $360,000) and the number of children you have in school (day school at Moriah and high school) you will receive a revised a tuition bill showing your TAP tuition charge on this coming years' tuition bill.
 Income is defined as gross pre elective deferrals income.
 Elective deferrals include, but are not limited to; pension contributions, dependent care and Caf Plan contributions.
-Property tax exceeding $21,500 will make the applicant ineligible for TAP.
+Property tax exceeding $23,000 will make the applicant ineligible for TAP.
 (For a full list of details, please see link below.)

 What other rules apply?

-TAP eligibility is for Moriah students in grades K - 8.
-Nursery and Pre - K students at Moriah are counted as dependents but are not eligible for a reduced tuition;
+TAP eligibility is for Moriah students in grades Pre-K - 8.
+Nursery students at Moriah are counted as dependents but are not eligible for a reduced tuition;

 Qualified dependents are children attending Moriah from nursery through 8th and any Yeshiva high school;

-Each full Gesher tuition qualifies as an additional dependent, however, that tuition will not be reduced as part of TAP;
+Each full Gesher and Maximum Support tuition qualifies as an additional dependent, however, that tuition will not be reduced as part of TAP;

 High levels of unearned income and losses on schedules C, D and E will be subject to review.